autumoswitzerland/autumo-sentinel/README.md

 ### When a Commercial License is Required

-A commercial license is required if you:
+There are different types of commercial licenses, depending on how you intend to use the software.

+**autumo Products General License:**

-- Use Medium or High severity rules
+- Use Medium or High severity rules, including occasional updates.

+**Autumo Enterprise Edition License:**

+- Provides extended support and allows usage across the entire company (based on number of users and usage).

+**Extended Licenses:**

-- Integrate Sentinel into proprietary software
+- Integration of Sentinel into proprietary software.
-- Provide Sentinel as a service
+- Providing Sentinel as a service.

 ---
 &copy; 2025 autumo GmbH